Additional

 • link-out to the attached automation profile when the role participates in the always-on core

-Mission Queue — Kanban Board (Center)
+Mission Board — Kanban Board (Center)

 ColumnStatusDescription